minetest-mods-camp/arena_lib/DOCS.md

 * `/arenakick player_name`: kicks a player out of an ongoing game
 * `/forceend mod arena_name`: forcibly ends an ongoing game

 Those aside, you need to connect a few functions with your mod in order to use them.
 The best way is with commands and again I suggest you the [ChatCmdBuilder](https://rubenwardy.com/minetest_modding_book/en/players/chat_complex.html) by rubenwardy.
-[This](https://gitlab.com/zughy-friends-minetest/minetest-quake/-/blob/master/commands.lua) is what I came up with in my Quake minigame, which relies on arena_lib.
-As you can see, I declared a `local mod = "quake"` at the beginning, because it's how I stored my mod inside the library.
+[This](https://gitlab.com/zughy-friends-minetest/block_league/-/blob/master/commands.lua) is what I came up with in my Block League minigame, which relies on arena_lib.
+As you can see, I declared a `local mod = "block_league"` at the beginning, because it's how I stored my mod inside the library.
 Also, I created the support for both the editor and the chat commands.

 ### 2.3 Callbacks
 To customise your mod even more, there are a few empty callbacks you can use.
 They are: